hosnerm/docs-opmanual_duckietown/book/opmanual_duckietown/04-duckietown-appearance-specifications.md

 ## Street Name Signs {#street-name-signs status=beta}

-### Specs
+### Specifications

 * Font: arial.

-* Color: Perhaps we could start with real-world settings: white as foreground and green as background.
+* Color: white as foreground and green as background.

-* Border: currently no additional borders
+* Border: no additional borders

 * The rounded corners are modified into 90 degrees.

-* Height: sign board height is 1.5 in. (**2.1 in**),
+* Height: center of the sign height is 1.5 in. (**2.1 in**),

 * Width: Currently 4.5 in for id 500-511. (**6.1 in +1.1 in "ST" or 5.5 in + 1.7 in “AVE”**)

 * Alphabet =  English upper case.
 Different writing systems may need different algorithms.

-* Text direction: Horizontal for alphabetical languages
+* Text direction: Horizontal for alphabetical languages.

+TODO: clarify street name conventions

 ### Placement

-* **Similar to traffic light**: The street name should sit on a pole that is based at the corner of the tile outside of the allowable driving region.
-The bottom of the street name should be at a height of 7in, and allow a duckiebot to pass through.
+* **Similar to traffic lights**: The street name should sit on a pole that is based at the corner of the tile outside of the allowable driving region.
+The bottom of the street name should be at a height of 7in, and allow a Duckiebot to pass through.
 The street names should be visible from both sides of the road.

 Every segment of road must have at least one road name sign.